gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 <br>
 I did an ANOVA test on all the original features vs the label (i.e. poi or not).
 I did it using `SelectKBest` (kind of a shortcut) and kept variables whose p-value is below 5% (this is the list at the beginning of this paragraph).
 <br>
-Since I have used algorithms such as SVM and K-Means, I have scaled all the features using `MinMaxScaler`.
+Since I have used algorithms like SVM, I have scaled all the features using `MinMaxScaler`.
 Scaling allows me to remove any influence due to values which are represented in different scale (e.g. wealth can reach millions of USD, while a percentage will have a much narrower range of values).

 <br>

 ### What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?

+Mention weighing of classes..